Barter booms as Iran's small exporters struggle on

 But the presence of the sizeable Iranian contingent at the fair - there were more Iranian stands than at last year's fair, and no room available for a further 32 firms which applied for one - showed that a considerable amount of trade is continuing.

-Amirhossein Zargarzadeh, another agricultural businessman from Iran, said he exported 10,000-12,000 metric tons (1 metric ton = 1.102 tons) of dates a year and that demand outstripped his ability to supply customers because of difficulties expanding his processing facilities.
+Amirhossein Zargarzadeh, another agricultural businessman from Iran, said he exported 10,000-12,000 tonnes of dates a year and that demand outstripped his ability to supply customers because of difficulties expanding his processing facilities.

 He used to supply customers in the United States but because of the sanctions now limits his business to the Middle East, collecting payment for what he can sell in Iranian rials through Bahrain and Dubai.